 I broke into a sprint in the corridor itself, banged opened the front door, and scrambled down the stairs.
 I kept barging into people in the evening time rush and realised after a while I was running down the wrong end on Gokhale Road.
 But I didn’t stop.
 I must have covered a good kilometre and was bitterly out of breath when I saw the familiar sign of Goldkeys Unlimited on the other side of the street.
 On a spur, I turned sharply not caring about the traffic, and then heard the shrill horn of a vehicle closing in with its headlights blasting out my vision.
 I hesitated, turned, and then pirouetted back and jumped hard across to the right to avoid the damn thing.
 A loud bang ensued and brakes squealed hard in a chorus.
 The next thing I knew I was down on the road with my right foot wedged in the front-forks of a motorbike.
 I didn’t feel the pain till they started pulling my foot out of the bike.
 I swam between consciousness and blackouts.
 In between, I noticed the big person holding me was wearing a Goldkeys ID card.

-It took the orthopedist about an hour to ply my foot back into shape and put it in a plaster cast.
+It took the orthopedist about a quarter of an hour to ply my foot back into shape and put it in a plaster cast.
 Somehow, the shock I had undergone outside Jatin’s cubicle had fused with the smell of the clinic.
 Shots of painkiller had subdued the physical pain to a dull thumping thing.
 Curiously, I was feeling disoriented and acutely conscious at the same time.
 Thankfully, the big guy stayed back for the procedure.
 He came to visit me briefly as I was shifted to a room.
 He was a burly man but he had the bearing of someone highly agile.
 He had a long, grave face that tapered into his chin in a faintly lopsided manner.”

 “Vishal More.
 Field Executive.”
 He extended his hand as he introduced himself.